lc3t35/vector-old/readme.md

 Vector allow the developer to create and extend administration panels for end users in minutes.

 ## Features
-- Auto generated admin panel
+- Auto generated admin panel just using settings.json
-- Roles based security
+- Roles and accounts management
 - Easy relationships beween collections
 - Largely customizable with components
 - Easy extendable; modules are plain Meteor templates